 Moreover, many of the lauds imperial subjects were required to lavish upon the Roman emperor are lauds written about Jesus in the canonical gospels and other New Testament writings.
 These include: “Caesar is Lord,” “Savior,” and “Son of God,” as listed above.
 But subjects were also commanded to say of the Emperor: “There is no other name under heaven given to men by which we may be saved,” the very words used to describe Jesus in the book of Acts (4:12; Acts being Part Two of Luke’s gospel, written by the same author).

 In short, the gospel writers were most definitely subverting the proclamations of the Roman Empire by claiming that the Galilean teacher Jesus (rather than Caesar) was “Lord” and “Savior” and “Son of God”—Jesus who had been executed by way of Rome’s favorite execution method, a cross, and who was understood by his followers to be sent by God to proclaim the upside-down values of God’s “kingdom,” calling people to seek this kingdom where the “first will be last, and the last will be first.”
 According to the gospel writers, Jesus’ portrait of God and of a new way of being, a new consciousness, was the true evangelion or “good news.”
 Modern readers are mostly unaware of these parallels.
 But first-century readers would have been so struck by the scandalous-ness of the gospels and by their confrontation with the power claims of the empire, that the gospels would have been banned books of the highest order.
 It should not be surprising that so many first-century Christians were killed by the Romans.
-And though the gospels weren’t completed until shortly after Nero’s death, it shouldn’t shock us that when the Emperor Nero needed a scapegoat for the devastating burning of Rome, he chose Christians.
+And though the earliest gospel likely wasn’t completed until late in Nero’s life, it shouldn’t shock us that when Nero needed a scapegoat for the devastating burning of Rome, he chose Christians.
 Christians were hated by the empire because they mocked it, deconstructed it, and subverted it in favor of a radically different “way of peace.”

 How far we have come—for good and for ill.
 For good, because no one wants to be fed to the lions.
 For ill, because many in our day are trying to dress the American empire up as a Christian nation, doing what they can to create a trumped-up theocracy, when this so entirely misses the point of Jesus and the embracing, inclusive, love-based, peacemaking “realm” he called, quite subversively, “the kingdom of God.”